 my tranquil life aboard Seaweed.
 Both are vital to my happiness.

-all the help I've had in getting Seaweed mobile again.
+all the help I have had in getting Seaweed mobile again.
 Yes she is

 indeed running to perfection.
 There will be lots of details when

-I've finished processing pictures.
-In the meantime know I'm so far
+I have finished processing pictures.
+In the meantime know I am so far

 beyond happy you cannot imagine.
-My cheeks hurt I've been smiling so
+My cheeks hurt because I have been smiling so

 All is well with the world when my Seaweed runs.
 Finally having